 Purchase orders will remain in the system until the yellow copy of the original purchase order, marked “Complete” is received by the business office.
 Items not marked “Complete” will remain encumbered in the system, reserving any budget so noted on the purchase order.

 Invoices are received and opened in the business office by the accounts payable clerk.
-Upon receipt, the invoice is matched to the business office copy of the purchase order and the copy returned from the originator.
+Upon receipt, the invoice is matched to the copy returned from the originator.
 This review verifies that the actual cost does not materially differ from the estimated cost on the purchase order.
 If there are no discrepancies, the invoice is placed in line for payment processing.
 If material differences or other abnormalities are noted, the information will be verified and/or resolved with the requestor or vendor and a payment issued.

 Vendors used for campus activity fund purchases should be asked to note “KHS Activity Account” and so forth on all invoices resulting from an activity fund expense.
 In such case, the invoice will be forwarded to the appropriate campus to be processed and paid.